tstenner1/Import-CSV-Data-To-SQL-Created-Tables/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-## Submission

-* Create an image file of your ERD.

-* Create a `.sql` file of your table schemata.

-* Create a `.sql` file of your queries.

-* (Optional) Create a Jupyter Notebook of the bonus analysis.

-* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ### Copyright

 Trilogy Education Services © 2019.
 All Rights Reserved.